 The first author supervised the collection of data for the first study by research assistants at the University of Chicago Decision Research Lab in the autumn of 2011.
 The first and second authors jointly analyzed these data.
 The first and second authors jointly managed the collection of data for study 2 using the Qualtrics panel described in the methods section in the spring of 2012.
 These data were analyzed jointly by all three authors with support of a statistical staff member at the University of Chicago.
 The data are currently stored in a project directory on the Open Science Framework.

 The first author conducted all of the in-person fieldwork herself from autumn of 2007 until spring of 2009.
 The second author acted as confidante throughout the process and visited the field site twice.
 Both authors conducted the online fieldwork independently and equally as active social media participants.
 Data were discussed and analyzed on multiple occasions by both authors using the first author’s field notes, photographs, video, and artifacts, and both authors’ online notes, screen captures, and text files.
 The final ethnography was jointly authored.
-All notes, images, and data are currently stored in a Dropbox folder under the management of the first author.
+All notes, images, and data are currently stored in a project folder at the Qualitative Data Repository under the management of the first author.

 Open Science and Research Transparency Guidelines